MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 To turn off data collection for IntelliCode, opt out of the [Visual Studio Experience Improvement Program](/visualstudio/ide/visual-studio-experience-improvement-program).
 From the menu bar, select **Help** > **Send Feedback** > **Settings**.
 In the **Visual Studio Experience Improvement Program** dialog, select **No, I would not like to participate** and then select **OK**.

 To create models that learn patterns from your own C# code, you need to [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) to be able to use the model training service.
 The training service collects only the minimum data that's required to create the model.
-Microsoft keeps the trained models secured to your account so only you and those you choose to share them with can access them.
+Microsoft keeps the trained models secured to your account so only you and people you choose to share them with can access them.
 Your model and what it’s learned about your code stays private to you.
 For more information, see [Data and privacy](custom-models.md#data-and-privacy).

 ## Provide feedback